Skip to main content

 The real number for one latte

-Here's the breakdown we see from the first 50 VenVen operators, averaged.
+Here's the breakdown from our demo cart, a realistic mid-tier setup.
 Your ingredients will vary with your supplier, but the ratio holds:

 Now layer overhead, amortized across an average 100-drink event: